 And then there is another category, the one familiar to me.
 It’s women who serve in a mom-like role to their husband’s children.

 I’m a stepmom.
-Thirty-three years ago, I married a man with two sons.
+Thirty-four years ago, I married a man with two sons.

 For some stepmoms, especially those who have biological children, Mother’s Day is full of great memories and fun times.